josekim/Arrive/README.md

 ##issues

 * Details stay open if they are left open and you search another city that has the same Carriers available.
-    - since react only update dom with what needs to change, it leaves those components on the page
+    - since react only update dom with what needs to change, it leaves those components on the page and doesn't re-render them

-    - since the component carries its own state for viewing,
+## thoughts to make it better

+* When API call made for Company details,  add this information to an array in the parent's state component and feed it back down